apereo/cas/cas-server-documentation/installation/LDAP-Authentication.md

 <dependency>
      <groupId>org.jasig.cas</groupId>
      <artifactId>cas-server-support-ldap</artifactId>
-     <version>${cas.version}</version>
+     <version>${project.version}</version>
 </dependency>
 {% endhighlight %}

 `LdapAuthenticationHandler` authenticates a username/password against an LDAP directory such as Active Directory or OpenLDAP.
-There are numerous directory architectures and we provide configuration for four common cases:
+There are numerous directory architectures and we provide configuration for these common cases:

 1. [Active Directory](#active-directory-authentication) - Users authenticate with _sAMAAccountName_.
 2. [Authenticated Search](#ldap-requiring-authenticated-search) - Manager bind/search followed by user simple bind.